RETHINKING THE MILLENNIUM

 In spite of the unlikely possibility of our wanting to pursue such questions the Bible does assure us that there will be an opportunity for any, albeit unlikely, questions to be settled.
 That opportunity will be at the great universal judgment of the final day.
 In the final judgment Jesus said, “Nothing is covered up that will not be revealed, or hidden that will not be made known.
 Therefore whatever you have said in the dark shall be heard in the light, and what you have whispered in private rooms shall be proclaimed on the housetops (Luke 12:2,3).
 According to Christ, “…on the day of judgment people will give account for every careless word they speak (Matt.12:36)” The general judgment of the final day will reveal everything and doubtless with glorified bodies we will be able to quickly process every necessary detail.
 There will be no need to scrutinize records for 1000 years.

-What I have said in the second last paragraph about the believer appearing in person at the judgment may strike fear into the hearts of some, particularly those reared on a Christless diet of legalistic perfectionism.
+What I have said earlier about the believer appearing in person at the judgment may strike fear into the hearts of some, particularly those reared on a christless diet of legalistic perfectionism.
 It is at this desperate point that the Gospel comes to our rescue and comfort.
 True, in ourselves we have nothing to commend us.
 Even our repentances need repenting of and our tears of contrition need washing in the blood of Christ.
 But it is precisely for this purpose that Jesus overcame and defeated the Devil.
-He won that victory as our representative.
+He won that victory as our representative .
 His victory is our victory.
 Although sinful and inadequate we can come boldly to His judgment seat because we come in the perfect victory robe of His flawless righteousness which becomes ours the moment we believe in Him and His victory.
 Not in ourselves but In Christ we are more, much more, than conquerors – we are actually accounted righteous.
 In Christ we can have confidence and boldness on the day of judgment.
 See Romans 8:37 and 1 John 4:17.

-Who, then, are the ones who live and reign with Christ for 1000 years?
 Only the martyrs are clearly identified.
-(8) Strangely, in spite of the fact that only a very limited group are specifically mentioned Seventh-day Adventists and almost all other premillennialists teach that this first resurrection is the totality of the righteous of all ages.
+(10) Strangely, in spite of the fact that only a very limited group are specifically mentioned Seventh-day Adventists and almost all other premillennialists teach that this first resurrection is the totality of the righteous of all ages.
 The passage says only that these are martyrs, ones particularly dear to the heart of Christ.
 To extrapolate further is supposition.
 The first coming to life appears to be a special occurrence for a very limited group of people.
 Certainly this is what an a priori reading of the text seems to say.
 Leading conservative scholar N.T.
 Wright supports this position.

 What kind of resurrection is the first resurrection?